 A Grad PLUS loan is a type of federal direct PLUS loan designed for graduate and professional students.
 They come with flexible repayment plans and generous consumer protections, and typically have lower interest rates than private loans, though higher rates than some other types of federal loans.

 We’ll take a detailed look at Grad PLUS loans, how to apply for these kinds of loans, and possible alternatives for paying for college.
-If you’re ready to move forward, check out the best student loans for graduate students.

 What Is a Grad PLUS Loan?